noagonzale38/docs/src/integrations/building-integrations.md

 ## Using Placeholders
 Now that we have created out integration and added it to our server (don't forget this part), we can implement the placeholders!

-You'll need to head over to the "Reaction Panels" tab of the dashboard for your server, press edit on a panel, and open the welcome message editor:
+You'll need to head over to the "Ticket Panels" tab of the dashboard for your server, press edit on a panel, and open the welcome message editor:

 ![Welcome Message Editor](/img/integrations/edit_welcome_message.webp)